One of the best ways to get conversational is by—you guessed it—actually conversing.

 Many Japanese learning programs teach reading and writing along with grammar and speech for a well-rounded learning experience.

-But if you’d rather focus on spoken Japanese and skip all the rest, you’re in luck: there are programs for you, too.
+But if you’d rather focus on spoken Japanese and skip all the rest, you’re in luck.

 We’ve put together a list of the best tips, tricks and resources to get you started on your journey to perfect spoken Japanese.